AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

     - You can either use results from completed modules, which you can obtain [following the instructions below](#accessing-scpca-module-results), or you can use results from modules whose development is still in progress.
     - To use results from an in-progress module, you may need to run the module yourself to generate its result files.
 - Test datasets
-    - We provide small files with simulated and/or permutated versions of both ScPCA Portal data, and results from completed modules.
+    - We provide small files with simulated and/or permuted versions of both ScPCA Portal data, and results from completed modules.
     - These data are used for automated testing, but you can also use them while developing your module, before getting access to real data and/or if smaller files would make development more efficient.

 This page describes how you can obtain each of these types of data.

 ## Accessing ScPCA Data